Case Studies

 Results

-• Luminous worked with the key stakeholders to promote the new product internally prior to rollout
+• The full change management program was designed and we worked with the key stakeholders to promote the new product internally prior to rollout

-• Luminous trained 200 users.
+• 200 users were trained.
 92% of the feedback was either ‘exceptional’ or ‘extremely good’

-• By the end of the project, the total cash-flow enhancement was €53m with cost reduction of over 20%, Luminous was proud to have been part of that change!
+• By the end of the project, the total cash-flow enhancement was €53m with cost reduction of over 20%, Adele was proud to have been part of that change

 Background